What are you looking for?

 Perhaps Mozambique’s only drawback is that it can be challenging to get around.
 Public transport does exist, but it’s often bumpy and slow and can be challenging to figure out.
 The more exclusive resorts offer a seamless fly-in service, especially on the islands.

-But if you’re a solo traveler, and in particular, if you’re on a budget, then bear this in mind.
+But if you’re a solo traveller, and in particular, if you’re on a budget, then bear this in mind.

 The far north of Mozambique is the hardest to reach, involving relatively expensive internal flights, long, bumpy roads, or quite often, both.